flammie/flammie.github.io/rants.markdown

   than once
 * [API Design](api-design.html), from point of a view of academic who had to use really bad *libraries* with barely an *API*...
+* [Time and space complexity common misunderstandings and stuff](big-o-and-complexity-fails.html)

 ## Other stuff